gilenta/jspsych-voice-recorder/README.md

 # jspsych-voice-recorder.js
 Custom jsPsych plugin to record sound snippets and save them to server as mp3 files.
-Last maintained in January 2019.
+Last maintained in January 2019 (Update: there are several better alternatives being developed - see this thread for info: https://github.com/jspsych/jsPsych/issues/494)

-It is based on https://github.com/mattdiamond/Recorderjs and https://github.com/cwilso/AudioRecorder for recording to .wav format and https://github.com/Audior/Recordmp3js for converting the files to mp3.
+The plugin is based on https://github.com/mattdiamond/Recorderjs and https://github.com/cwilso/AudioRecorder for recording to .wav format and https://github.com/Audior/Recordmp3js for converting the files to mp3.

 In order for the plugin to work, the main experiment file needs to contain a request to access the user's microphone (see recorder_demo.html).
 The experiment will only start once the audio stream has been initiated.